Lungwort

 Pulmonarias are occasionally called "Soldiers & Sailors" because like 'Little Star' they frequently have two colors of blooms on one plant.
 It takes a few days for each bright pink bud to become the deepest possible blue, so there will be a few pink flowers mixed among the blue.

 LungwortThey flower in March before leaves appear, are still flowering in April when the spotted, lance-shaped leaves are reaching their maximum size, & will have flowers recurring right into June.
+Very mild rebloom can occur right up to autumn though not another great flowering until the following spring.

-When it is finished flowering, the speckled leaves are by themselves of considerable interest.
-Some pulmonarias look almost diseased with their spottiness, & they are called "lungwort" for the very reason that they were once believed to possess a sympathetic magic, looking like diseased lungs because they were a medicinal treatment for diseased lungs (see my essay on The Doctrine of Signatures.
-Fortunately 'Little Star' does not look like a diseased lung, but are fascinatingly marked as though with paint-speckling & silver clouding.
-The cultivar name alludes to the silvery markings of the long radiating pointed leaves making the plant seem like a shimmering star.
+When it is in the main finished flowering, the speckled leaves are by themselves of considerable interest.
+Some pulmonarias look almost diseased with their spottiness, & they are called "lungwort" for the very reason that they were once believed to possess a sympathetic magic, looking like sickly lungs because they were a medicinal treatment for respiratory illness (see my essay on The Doctrine of Signatures.

-A hardy plant, it can survive suprising abuse, but if it too often experiences droughtiness or too much sun, it may become susceptible to powdery mildew.
-If mildew does become a problem, it can be cut back flush to the ground even before it is finished blooming, with the mildewy leaves discarded (not composted).
 When the plant is growing back, give it a spray-treatment of diluted milk once a week until the leaves are full-sized again; milk works reliably & organically, whereas fungicide sprays for mildew are neither organic nor particularly effective.
 With sufficient ventilation around the leaves (don't overcrowd them) & persistently moist well-draining soil, there oughtn't be a problem.
-Bright shade or partial shade is preferred; they will not thrive in deep shade.
+Bright shade or partial shade is preferred; they will not thrive so well in deepest shade.

 The plant remains smaller than the species or its several cultivars, but can still clump up after a couple of years to a foot tall & eventually two feet wide.
 It spreads over time by creeping rhizomes, but is slow to do so, & never invasive.